mx-2/3d-fix/Risen3/README.md

 - Get the HelixMod d3d9.dll from https://s3.amazonaws.com/-HeliX-/DLLS/DllsModPack1.zip (/DLLs/RELEASE/x64/d3d9.dll) and put it in the same directory.
 - Install the Risen 3 profile (see below)

 Alternatively download Risen3-3d-fix.7z in the downloads directory.
 It contains all necessary files.
+However, the zip file does not always contain the lastest version of the fix.
-The profile still has to be installed manually.
+Regardless of the used installation method the profile has to be installed manually.

 ######How to install the profile: